Still Life Images

 My images are designed to be open-ended and accessible, to invite contemplation, subvert expectations, and welcome individual experiences with various readings and interpretations.

-I am particularly influenced by some of the writings of John Baldesarri and the Romanian philosopher E.M.
-Cioran.
-Chiefly, Baldessari’s fascination with people’s desire to imbue things with meaning, and how meaning happens when objects are placed within close proximity.
-Cioran’s writing about pessimism and nihilism, specifically themes alienation, despair, and futility have had a solidifying effect on my own thoughts.
-The diversity of these two influences and ideas are not always clear, and oftentimes exist as interlocking and overlapping (possibly even contradictory) threads.
+In these works I am particularly influenced by some of the writings of John Baldesarri and the Romanian philosopher Emile Cioran.
+Chiefly, Baldessari’s fascination with people’s desire to imbue things with meaning, and how meaning happens when objects are placed within close proximity, and Cioran’s writing about pessimism and nihilism, specifically themes alienation, despair, and futility have had a solidifying effect on my own thoughts.